I live in small town. We have Walmart, Target, a JCPenny, TJ Maxx and Ross. We aren’t fancy and my budget isn’t very fancy either.

 If I can’t afford sustainable clothing, I can buy clothes at a thrift store or wear the clothes I already have.
 There are plenty of them!

-For this post, I used just two ethical sustainable brands.
+For this post, I used just two ethical and sustainable brands.
+It was so easy to create a beautiful deep winter capsule wardrobe with their great selection!

 The first one I chose is Pact.
 Pact has tons of organic cotton clothing options that are classy, comfy, and eco-friendly.